Jarod0929/TurboTasks/README.md

 - Multiple Rooms for every Group of Users (Database needs to be added for every new group)

 **Optional Features**
+- Cool Feature where it puts spacing where you delete tasks
 - Basic Security
 - Good Efficiency
 - Limit n